So you want to learn about Service Fabric?

-Design time: application type, service type, application package and manifest, service package and manifest
+Design time: service type, service package and manifest, application type, application package and manifest

 A service type is the name/version assigned to a service's code packages, data packages, and configuration packages.
-This is defined in a ServiceManifest.xml file, which is embedded in a service package directory.
-The service package directory is then referenced by an application package's ApplicationManifest.xml file.
-Within the cluster, after creating a named application, you can create a named service from one of the application type's service types.
-A service type is described by its ServiceManifest.xml file.
+This is defined in a ServiceManifest.xml file.
 The service type is composed of executable code and service configuration settings, which are loaded at run time, and static data that is consumed by the service.

 A service package is a disk directory containing the service type's ServiceManifest.xml file, which references the code, static data, and configuration packages for the service type.
 For example, a service package could refer to the code, static data, and configuration packages that make up a database service.